← Back to Blog

 Leading tools: Cursor, GitHub Copilot, Replit AI

-Advanced startups are building their own AI-powered tools using open-source models:
+A growing number of teams are bypassing vendor solutions entirely and building their own AI-powered tools using open-source models and frameworks.

 How to Evaluate AI-First Tools